rwperrott/rwperrott-string-template-utils/README.md

 </dependency>
 ```

-The jars could be requested via jitpack.io, by using this repo.
+The jars could be requested using jitpack.io; it does not appear to provide an index.
 ```xml
 <repositories>
 <repository>